sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

 I'm focusing here just in the comparison.
-It states that the `to_h` _way_ runs at 448486.3 iterations per second being the fastest one, and in the counterpart it's the `Hash::[]` _way_ running at 150846.4 iterations per second making it almost 3 times slower than `to_h`.
+It states that the `to_h` _way_ runs at 448486.3 iterations per second being the fastest one, and in the counterpart, it's the `Hash::[]` _way_ running at 150846.4 iterations per second making it almost 3 times slower than `to_h`.

-Looking at the result we infer that the difference isn't much, and we could stick our code even to the use of the `each` version, which is by far the less Ruby-_ish_ (for saying something), but we wouldn't be in much troubles because the difference in a scenario like this is almost imperceptible for a human.
+Looking at the result we infer that the difference isn't much, and we could stick our code even to the use of the `each` version, which is by far the less Ruby-_ish_ (for saying something), but we wouldn't be in many troubles because the difference in a scenario like this is almost imperceptible for a human.

-`index_by` despite using the same code as in `Array#each` performed less iterations per second, what makes me think it must be something related to have to require the `active_support` library to make it work and all the underlying code regarding to it.
+`index_by` despite using the same code as in `Array#each` performed fewer iterations per second, what makes me think it must be something related to having to require the `active_support` library to make it work and all the underlying code in regards to it.

 For the ones producing a _"same-ish: difference falls within error"_ output, it means that the difference is of no value.
-Although different they don't provide a meaningful insight about their performance in comparison to the ones they're paired with.
+Although different they don't provide meaningful insight about their performance in comparison to the ones they're paired with.

 ##### Enumerable#index_with